This policy sets forth University requirements regarding the acquisition of vehicles.

 Before selling, transferring, trading in, dismantling for parts, or otherwise disposing of a vehicle, the department must notify Surplus Stores and complete the required documents.
 See 20.76 for proper disposal procedures.
 When a vehicle is sold, transferred, or disposed of, the transferring department must formally notify the Property Inventory Division.

-Surplus Stores notifies the Office of Risk Management of sold vehicles.
-Purchasing Services notifies the Office of Risk Management of trade-ins.
+Surplus Stores notifies Risk Management Services of sold vehicles.
+Purchasing Services notifies Risk Management Services of trade-ins.